Lernayin Gharabagh o Artsakh

 On 27 September 2020, Azerbaijan launched, with Turkish support, a full-fledged offensive against the Republic of Artsakh, which Armenia defended from the attack.
 On 10 November Armenia saw itself forced to sign an armistice, faced with Azerbaijani military superiority.
 Under the deal, Artsakh lost between 70% and 75% of the territory it previously held, and Russia deployed soldiers inside the area held by the Armenian authorities.
 The conflict killed more than 7,000 people including both sides.

 Karabakh has been acting as a de facto independent state from Azerbaijan, with very close links of dependence on Armenia and, since November 2020, on Russia.

 No UN member state —not even Armenia— has recognized Nagorno-Karabakh independence in hopes that the various peace initiatives, above all under the OSCE aegis, that have been taking place bear fruit.
 Nagorno-Karabakh is recognised by Abkhazia, South Ossetia, and Transnistria.

 In 2007, the OSCE unveiled a peace proposal (the Madrid Principles, updated in 2009 in L’Aquila) foreseeing the retreat of the Armenian forces from the Artsakh territories not belonging to the former Nagorno-Karabakh Autonomous Oblast, the keeping of a corridor linking Nagorno-Karabakh with Armenia, the return of those displaced, the approval of an interim status for Nagorno-Karabakh, and finally a vote on its final status.
 The proposal was not fully accepted by any part of the conflict.

 Armenian, which forms its own branch of the Indo-European family, is the language used by virtually the entire Armenian population of Nagorno-Karabakh.
-It is the only official language of the Republic of the Artsakh, and as such it is the medium of instruction in the country’s education system.
+It is the only state language of the Republic of the Artsakh as recognised in the Constitution, and as such it is the medium of instruction in the country’s education system.

 Prior to the 1992-1994 war, the districts surrounding Nagorno-Karabakh that were part of the Republic of Artsakh until the 2020 war were inhabited by populations that were mostly Azeri-speaking, alongside Kurdish and Armenian minorities.